What It Means to Be a Strategic PMO

 Defining “Strategic PMO” in Plain English

-A traditional PMO often asks: “Are the projects on time and on budget?”
+Are the projects on time and on budget?

-A strategic PMO instead asks: “Are the right projects delivering the right outcomes, at the right time, on the right budget?”
+Are we investing in the right work, delivering the right outcomes, at the right time, with the right level of confidence?

 Put simply:

-• Strategic = aligned, adaptive, value-driven.
+• Strategic = aligned, adaptive, value-driven

-• PMO = governance, mechanisms, people, data.
+• PMO = governance, mechanisms, people, data

 That means: